Cake decorating: History

 The decoration of cakes arose in 17th century Europe, typically for special occasions as a luxury good.
 At this time, a cake decorator was an honored profession.
 When wedding cakes became part of the wedding ceremony, early cake decorators looked for ways to give wedding cakes a more outstanding look.
 The long tradition and history of the wedding cake paved the way for modern cake decoration.
-According to the author of Veil of History: Wedding Cakes, Past and Present, the first figure to begin the decoration of a wedding cake was the 18th century cookbook author Elizabeth Raffald.
-She was also the first to drape a cake with almond icing.
+The first figure to begin the decoration of a wedding cake was the 18th century cookbook author Elizabeth Raffald.
 Christmas cakes began to be decorated in the 18th and 19th centuries, having evolved from Twelfth Night cakes, an earlier tradition that was baked and eaten on Twelfth Night, or the Feast of the Epiphany.
 These cakes were considerably rich and would be decorated elaborately only by the artist bakers to their own expense.

+The invention of baking powder in the 19th century allowed cakes to become lighter and fluffier than traditional pound cakes.
 During the 1840s, the advent of temperature-controlled ovens and the production of baking powder made baking cakes an easier process.
 As temperature control technology improved, an increased emphasis on presentation and ornamentation developed.
+Many wedding cakes are decorated layer cakes consisting of multiple cake layers separated by fillings such as frosting or jam.
 Cakes began to take on decorative shapes and were adorned with additional icing formed into patterns, including floral patterns, and food coloring was used to accent frosting or layers of the cake.

+During the 1950s, cake mix manufacturers promoted cake decorating as a way for home bakers to express creativity, helping revive sales of boxed cake mixes.
 Although baking from scratch decreased during the later part of the 20th century in the United States, due to the increase in availability of ready-made cakes and cake mixes, decorated cakes have remained an important part of celebrations, such as weddings, anniversaries, birthdays, showers and other special occasions.
+Birthday cakes became more accessible to ordinary families during the Industrial Revolution because ingredients and baking supplies became more widely available.
 The 21st century has made space for those who consider cake decorating their profession; as many are making up to $30,000 or more annually according to ZipRecruiter.